 Other states with current preemptive sick leave laws are currently debating statewide sick leave bills.
 Often preemptive laws include local scheduling laws.
 This means that although a state may have a law preempting local scheduling laws, it could become a statewide mandate.

-Traditionally, even when a law doesn’t pass the first, or even the second time, it is introduces, it does often pass in a later year.
+Traditionally, even when a law doesn’t pass the first or even the second time, it is introduced, it does often pass in a later year.
 Employers must be aware of these laws and their growing popularity.

 Let SwipeClock Help

 Employers located or with employees in Oregon, New York, Seattle, San Jose, San Francisco, and Emeryville must comply with multiple overlapping scheduling and other employee leave laws, including sick leave and FMLA laws.

 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Medical Leave Act, the Fair Labor Standards Act, and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.